How does seed funding work?

 The UC Davis Environmental Health Sciences Center (EHSC) invites applications for seed funding for feasibility or new interdisciplinary collaborations with strong potential to lead to a funded submission for a National Institute of Environmental Health Sciences (NIEHS) or another grant award.

 Seed awards are intended to support activities that are ready to commence upon disbursement of funds, one to two weeks following submission.
-Funds must be expended by the end of the budget period on March 31, 2019.
+Funds must be expended by the end of the budget period on March 31, 2023.
+To check for current funding opportunities, log in to InfoReady and search for "Environmental Health Sciences Center Seed Awards".

 Seed awards are supported by the EHSC Exposure Core and Integrated Health Sciences Facility Core.
 Learn more about EHSC's core resources.